Jonathan Ruffer: Early life

-Jonathan Ruffer was born on 17 August 1951 in London, England, to Major John Edward Maurice Ruffer (1912-2010) and Dorothy ("Dodo") Margaret Willan (1919-1998).
+Jonathan Ruffer was born on 17 August 1951 in London, England, to Major John Edward Maurice Ruffer (1912–2010) and Dorothy ("Dodo") Margaret Willan (1919–1998).
 Ruffer lived from an early age in Stokesley, North Yorkshire, England.
 He was educated at Aysgarth School and Marlborough College, a public school in Marlborough, Wiltshire.
 He graduated from Sidney Sussex College, a constituent college of the University of Cambridge, in 1972.

 Career

 Ruffer started as a stockbroker, before becoming a barrister.
-He is now a Bencher of the Middle Temple.
+He is now a Bencher of the Middle Temple. i.e. a senior member of the barristers' professional association.
 He worked in corporate finance for Schroders, an accepting house bank.
 He worked for Dunbar, a private bank, from 1980 to 1985.
 He was also on the board of directors of one of its subsidiaries, Dunbar Fund Management, from 1981 to 1985.
 He was then on the board of CFS (renamed Rathbone plc) from 1985 to 1994.
 He was on the board of Odey Asset Management, founded by Crispin Odey, from 1992 to 2005; Fuel Tech from 1994 to 1998; and Electric & General Investment Trust from 2001 to 2011.

 In 1994, he co-founded Ruffer Investment Management Limited, an investment management firm with Robert Shirley, 14th Earl Ferrers (then Viscount Tamworth) and Jane Tufnell.
 The firm was renamed Ruffer LLP in 2004 and is now based at 80 Victoria Street in London.
 Ruffer was its chief executive officer from 1994 to 2012 and has been its chairman since 2011.
 The firm managed £15.4 billion on behalf of its clients in 2012–2013.
 In 2014, it had 199 employees, and additional offices in Edinburgh and Hong Kong.

 He is a research fellow at St John's College, Durham.
 He has published articles in The Spectator.